Angles6230/Certification-Notes/CCNA Study.md

 		Autonomous APs connect to the wired network with a trunk link Data traffic in autonomous AP data goes directly to target Lightweight
+		Zero touch provisioning
+			They discover the WLC by
+				DHCP option 43 gives ip addr of WLC
+				DNS 'cisco-capwap-controller' resolves the IP address
+				local subnet broadcast
-		Handle realtime operations like transmitting/receiving traffic, encrypt/decrypt traffic Management functions is handled by the WLC
+		Handle realtime operations like transmitting/receiving traffic, encrypt/decrypt traffic Called Split-MAC architecture
-			RF Management, security/QoS management, Client auth,
-		Called Split-MAC architecture
+		Functions handled by AP
+			Client handshake
+			Beacons
+			Performance monitoring
+			Encryption/Decryption of info from CAPWAP
+			Clients in power save
+		Management functions is handled by the WLC Authentication
+			Roaming Control
+			802.11 to 802.3 communication(wireless to wired)
+			Manage wireless quality and power levels of AP
+			RF, Security, QoS management
+			Can detect rogue APs
 		WLC used to centrally configure the lightweight APs WLC and Lightweight auth each other using digital certs WLC and LW AP use a protocol called Control And Provisioning of wireless access points (CAPWAP) to communicate